BehaviorTree/BehaviorTree.CPP/docs/getting_started.md

 a long calculation.

-In production code, especially in Model Driven Development and Component Based Software Engineering, an Action/Condition would probably communiate to other _components_ or _services_ of the system.
+In production code, especially in Model Driven Development and Component Based Software Engineering, an Action/Condition would probably communicate to other _components_ or _services_ of the system.

 ## Inheritance vs dependency injection.